simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 **[Raises]**

-- ValueError: If specified index type is not int and Int.
+- ValueError: If a specified index type is not an `Int` or an `int` type.

 ### `__str__` method docstring